rvamsikrishna/flutter_fluid_slider/README.md

 - `sliderColor` : The color of the slider.
 If not provided the ancestor `Theme`'s `primaryColor` will be applied.

 - `thumbColor` : The color of the thumb.
 If not provided the `Colors.white` will be applied.

+- `curve`: The curve of the animation.
+If not provided `Curves.easeInOut` will be applied.

+- `milliseconds`: The duration of the animation in milliseconds.
+Defaults to `200`.

 #### Credits: